 - W3 Total Cache.
 Speed up your website through caching.

-As you can see, the degree of difficulty when it comes to creating your own e-commerce store with WordPress isn’t too high, but it will still take you a while to get through all of the steps above … probably one afternoon or so.
+As you can see, the degree of difficulty when it comes to creating your own e-commerce store with WordPress isn’t high, but it will still take you a while to get through all of the steps above – probably an afternoon or two.

-But that’s still incredible considering that just, say, five years ago you would need to hire a developer and pay them north of $5,000 to get something similar created.
-Now, you can do everything on your own.
+That’s still incredible considering that just, say, five years ago you would need to hire a developer and pay them north of $5,000 to get something similar created.
+Now you can do everything yourself!

 Anyway, to help you get through all the tasks required, here’s a cut-out-‘n-keep checklist: